 Breaking the Game II: The Secret Player

 City Squares IV: The Sixth Rule of Dungeoncraft

-Today I’m gonna go through making a lead and how I use it to provide my players with clues pointing towards a secret.
+HavenGrid.JPGToday I’m gonna go through making a lead and how I use it to provide my players with clues pointing towards a secret.
 These are going into my game.
 Feel free to use them for yours or as examples for making your own.
 We’ll connect the leads and determine which of those treasure-boxes-disguised-as-NPCs-filled-with-info (which is the treasure) is the most interesting.
-After finding the best ones that simply scream, “Investigate me!” we’ll drop the...
+After finding the best ones that simply scream, “Investigate me!” we’ll drop the Sixth Rule of Dungeoncraft on it to make the lead not only a PC magnet but something that will immediately propel the players to adventure.

+Breaking the Game II: The Secret Player